PACO-CPU/minimal-mistakes/_docs/013-build.md

 $ ./build.sh
 ```

-The GCC compiler can be used to compile non approximate code.
-Some GCC libaries are needed as well to run GNU-Binutils.
+The GCC compiler can be used to compile non approximate code as well to run GNU-Binutils.
 Binutils consists of an assembler and a linker.
 The assembler converts assembly language to machine or object code.
 The linker finally links the binary output files to generate a single executable.
 Riscv-test contains test programs to make sure the rocket core has been implemented correctly.

 ### 2 Clang and LLVM